kubernetes-sigs/cluster-api/docs/proposals/20210524-managed-external-etcd.md

 This provider is an implementation of the Etcd provider that uses [etcdadm](https://github.com/kubernetes-sigs/etcdadm) to create and manage an external etcd cluster.

 ### Etcdadm bootstrap provider
-The Etcdadm based etcd provider has two components, the Etcdadm bootstrap provider being one of them.
 It is responsible for running etcdadm commands on individual Machines to bring up an etcd cluster.

 ### Etcdadm cluster controller
-The Etcdadm based etcd provider has two components and etcdadm cluster controller is one of them.
 It accepts the etcd cluster configuration options from the user, such as the cluster size or version, and generates the objects required by the Etcdadm bootstrap provider for etcd cluster creation.
 It is responsible for managing the etcd cluster lifecycle.

 Refer to the [Cluster API Book Glossary](https://cluster-api.sigs.k8s.io/reference/glossary.html).

-If this proposal adds new terms, or defines some, make the changes to the book's glossary when in PR stage.
+### Abbreviations:
+- CAPI: Cluster API
+- KCP: KubeadmControlPlane
+- CRD: Custom Resource Definition

 ## Summary

-This is a proposal for adding support for provisioning external etcd clusters in Cluster API.
-CAPI supports using an external etcd cluster, but the user needs to create and manage it.
-CAPI currently does not have a provider that can create and manage etcd clusters.
-This proposal intends to:
-- Define a contract for adding pluggable etcd providers.
-  - Just like the control plane and infrastructure providers are pluggable,  we can define a contract to make etcd providers pluggable too.
-This proposal defines such a contract which includes:
-    - The required services and API types an etcd provider should add.
-    - Contract for how the control plane providers and infrastructure providers can interact with an etcd provider.
-- Add a new provider that follows the contract and uses [etcdadm](https://github.com/kubernetes-sigs/etcdadm) to create and manage an etcd cluster.
-  - One of the goals mentioned in the [etcdadm project roadmap](https://github.com/kubernetes-sigs/etcdadm/blob/master/ROADMAP.md) is to integrate it with CAPI to support the "external etcd" use case.
-  - This etcdadm based provider will have two main components:
-    - An etcd bootstrap provider, that runs the required etcdadm commands to convert a Machine into an etcd member.
-This bootstrap provider is only responsible for turning individual Machines into etcd members.
-    - An etcd controller that manages the etcd cluster's lifecycle.
-This controller will manage a new API type, through which the user can specify etcd cluster requirements such as size and version.
-It will create the resources required by the etcd bootstrap provider to run the etcdadm commands.
-  - This provider should be able to bring up an etcd cluster of any size (odd numbers only), including single member etcd clusters for testing purposes.
-But the documentation will specify the recommended cluster size for production use cases to range between 3 and 7.
+This proposal aims to extend CAPI to support provisioning and managing of the lifecycle of external etcd clusters.
+With this, users can create CAPI clusters with the external etcd topology where the etcd cluster is also managed by CAPI.

 ## Motivation

-- Motivation behind having cluster-api provision and manage the external etcd cluster

 - Cluster API supports the use of an external etcd cluster, by allowing users to provide their external etcd cluster's endpoints.
 So it would be good to add support for provisioning the etcd cluster too, so the user can have a single workflow for full management of a cluster using the external etcd topology.
 The user can offload the responsibility of managing an external etcd cluster to CAPI.

 - External etcd topology decouples the control plane and etcd member.
 So if a control plane-only node fails, or if there's a memory leak in a component like kube-apiserver, it won't directly impact an etcd member.

 - Etcd is resource intensive, so it is safer to have dedicated nodes for etcd, it could use more disk space, higher bandwidth.
 Having a separate etcd cluster for these reasons could ensure a more resilient HA setup.

-- Motivation behind using etcdadm as a pluggable etcd provider

-  - Leveraging existing projects such as etcdadm is one way of bringing up an etcd cluster.
-One of the goals mentioned in the [etcdadm project roadmap](https://github.com/kubernetes-sigs/etcdadm/blob/master/ROADMAP.md) is to integrate it with CAPI to support the "external etcd" use case.

-  - Etcd providers can be made pluggable and we can start by adding one that uses etcdadm.

 ### Goals

-- Introduce pluggable etcd providers in Cluster API, starting with an etcdadm based provider.
-This etcdadm provider will create and manage an etcd cluster.
+- Define a contract for adding pluggable etcd providers
+  - Define the responsibilities of an etcd provider, along with the required services and API types it should add.
+  - Extend the contract for control plane providers and infrastructure providers in order to properly handle external etcd clusters managed by pluggable etcd providers.
-- User should be able to create a Kubernetes cluster that uses external etcd topology in a single step.
-- User should only have to create the required CAPI resources, along with the required etcd provider specific resources.
-That should trigger creation of an etcd cluster, followed by creation of the target workload cluster which uses this etcd cluster.
-Meaning, the CAPI controllers will deploy the etcd cluster first and then use that as input to the workload cluster, without requiring any user intervention.
+  - User should be able to create and manage a Kubernetes cluster that uses external etcd topology in a declarative way.
+The CAPI controllers will deploy the etcd cluster first and then use that as input to the workload cluster, without requiring any user intervention.
   - There will be a 1:1 mapping between the external etcd cluster and the workload cluster.
+  - An etcd provider should support etcd clusters of any size (odd numbers only), including single member etcd clusters for testing purposes.
+But the documentation should specify the recommended cluster size for production use cases to range between 3 and 7.
-- Define a contract for pluggable etcd providers
+- Provide a first implementation of this pluggable etcd provider using [etcdadm](https://github.com/kubernetes-sigs/etcdadm).
-- Extend the contract for control plane providers in order to properly handle external etcd clusters managed by pluggable etcd providers.
+  - The etcdadm based provider will utilize the existing Machine objects to represent etcd members for convenience instead of adding a new machine type for etcd.
   - Support the following etcd cluster management actions: scale up and scale down, etcd member replacement and etcd version upgrades.
-- The etcd providers will utilize the existing Machine objects to represent etcd members for convenience instead of adding a new machine type for etcd.

 ### Non-Goals
 - The first iteration will use IP addresses/hostnames as etcd cluster endpoints.
 It can not configure static endpoint(s) till the Load Balancer provider is available.
-- API changes such as adding new fields within existing control plane providers, like the KubeadmControlPlane provider.
-We will utilize the existing external etcd endpoints field from the KubeadmConfigSpec for KCP.
+- API changes such as adding new fields within existing control plane providers.
+For instance, if a user chooses KubeadmControlPlane provider as the control plane provider, we will utilize the existing external etcd endpoints field from the KubeadmConfigSpec for KCP instead of adding new fields.
-- An etcd cluster created for one workload cluster should not be used as etcd for another workload cluster.
-This proposal does not intend to add 1:many mapping for etcd to workload clusters.
 - This is not to be used for etcd-as-a-service.
 The etcd clusters created by an etcd provider within CAPI will only be used by the kube-apiserver of a target workload cluster.
+- Etcd cluster snapshots will need its own separate KEP.
+It should include details about how to take a snapshot, if `etcdctl snapshot save` command is used then how to collect the snapshots from the etcd machines and an integration with a storage provider to save those snapshots.
+This first iteration will not have a snapshot mechanism implemented.
+Users can still take snapshots by manually running the `etcdctl snapshot save` command and we can document those steps.

 ## Proposal